Table of Contents

 Savai’i Island Tour

-If you really love the fales there are opportunities to stay in some great spots.
+If you are looking for cheap accommodation in Samoa then you will love the fales.
+There are opportunities to stay in some great spots.
 Facilities are basic so it is for the adventures souls.

 Afu Aau Falls

 We had a refreshing quick dip in the azure and deep turquoise waters of the Afu Aau Falls.

 You must take a dirt road up to this location and once there you seem lost to civilization.
 The roar of the falls tumbling into the fresh-water swimming pool and lizards chirping in the lush vegetation near the pool chasing away any remaining stresses of life.

 At least that’s how I would imagine it to be.
 Unfortunately, the falls had dried up for our visit.
 The pool was still a place that left you speechless.

 Our next stop was the Saleaula lava fields.